milson/milson-org/src/data-types/glossary.md

     * point of reference is the face of a *sensor*
     * directs to a *target*

+  * `orientation`
+    * a set of coordinates referencing the *reset position* of a device, as well as absolutes such as true north
+    * designed to comply with the [The W3C DeviceOrientation Specification][w3c-orientation] and similar standards
+      * [Apple's summary of the W3C specification][safari-orientation], including their `compassHeading` specification
+      * [Google's tutorial on using DeviceMotionEvent data][google-orientation]

   * `pitch` (orientation)
     * `beta` translated from the unit circle to coordinates more familiar to most people